psychemedia/sin-eater-resources/resources/NQFLS_notes_and_queries_folklore_society.md

 H. Fishwick, F.S.A.

 https://archive.org/details/sim_notes-and-queries_1877-01-27_7_161/page/76/mode/2up Notes and Queries  1877-01-27: Vol 7 Iss 161 p77
 A Folk-Lore Society (5th S. v.
 124, 294, 457; vi.
-12, 37, 90, 137, 198.)— Those who desire the establishment of such a society will be pleased to see from the following paragraph that some of tehe powers that be in Australia are fully alive to the importance of the subject, one in which readers of "N. & Q." have always shown much interest:—
+12, 37, 90, 137, 198.)— Those who desire the establishment of such a society will be pleased to see from the following paragraph that some of the powers that be in Australia are fully alive to the importance of the subject, one in which readers of "N. & Q." have always shown much interest:—

 "The folk-lore of Australia is being investigated by the Adelaide Government, and circulars containing a hundred questions on the subject, framed by the Rev. G. Taplin, have been sent round throughout the colonies.
 Replies have been received from twenty-six persons, and the result of the inquiries is shortly to be published.
 The late Dr. Bleek, who had devoted so much of his time to the legends of South Africa, was he first to suggest this investigation to the Government." *Graphic*, Dec.
 30, 1876.
 St. Swithin

 https://archive.org/details/sim_notes-and-queries_1877-05-12_7_176/page/374/mode/2up Notes and Queries  1877-05-12: Vol 7 Iss 176 p375
 A Folk-Lore Society (5th S. v.
 124, 294, 457 ; vi.
 12, 37, 90, 137, 198; vii.
 77.)— May I ask if any action is being taken in this matter?
 There can be little doubt, I fancy, but that, were it generally known such a society was in process of formation, many would be anxious to join it.
 There is such obvious need for it, that there can be surely only one opinion as to its success.
 I sincerely trust the hope of founding the Folk-Lore Society has not been abandoned.
-William Goerge Black
+William George Black

 https://archive.org/details/sim_notes-and-queries_1877-06-23_7_182/page/n15/mode/2up Notes and Queries  1877-06-23: Vol 7 Iss 182 p497
 A Folk-Lore Society (5th S. v.
 124, 294, 457 ; vi.
 12, 37, 90, 137, 198; vii.
 77, 375.)— I also should be glad to hear if anything is being done in this matter.
-Probably if a few persons could agree to meet somewhere in London the society could at once be formed, but what is every one's business isusually left undone.
+Probably if a few persons could agree to meet somewhere in London the society could at once be formed, but what is every one's business is usually left undone.
 As a last resource — not if any one else will undertake the matter — I would willingly receive any communications relaive to the formation of such a society.
 J. Henry.
 48, Devonshire Street, W.C.